Morriar/nit/src/doc/doc_experiments/exp_align/out.names/popcorn.out.md

 ## Response methods

+> name: popcorn::LogEntry::response

 The methods on the response object (`res`), can is used to manipulate the request-response cycle.
 If none of these methods are called from a route handler, the client request will receive a `404 Not found` error.

-> name: core::Object
 > name: popcorn>examples>handlers>
 > name: popcorn>examples>watchdog>src>handlers>
+> name: json::error
+> name: core::error
+> name: core::Object
 > name: nitcorn::Route
 > name: nitcorn::Routes
 > name: popcorn::Handler
-> name: json::error
-> name: core::error
 > name: core::Error

 * `res.html()` Send a HTML response.